Mode-conditioned music learning and composition: a spiking neural network inspired by neuroscience and psychology: Introduction

 \section{Introduction}

 Music learning and generation have long fascinated researchers across various disciplines, including neuroscience, psychology, and artificial intelligence.
-In particular, the artificial intelligence field has witnessed significant advancements in recent years, driven by the integration of deep learning techniques, large-scale models, and novel neural network architectures\cite{briot2020deep,Hernandez2022}.
-With the emergence of OpenAI's Sora~\cite{sora}, the techniques of music learning and generation seem so powerful that they are capable of producing compositions that rival human-created music in complexity and emotional depth.
-However, despite these impressive advancements, the biggest challenge remains: current techniques lack the ability to understand and generate music on a cognitive level.
-Fig.~\ref{fig:vs} exhibits the Macro comparison of music learning and composition between human being and current deep learning techniques.
+In particular, the artificial intelligence field has witnessed significant advancements in recent years, driven by the integration of deep learning techniques, large-scale models, and novel neural network architectures~\cite{briot2020deep,Hernandez2022}.
+With the emergence of OpenAI's Sora~\mbox{\cite{sora}}, the techniques of music learning and generation seem so powerful that they are capable of producing compositions that rival human-created music in complexity and emotional depth.
+However, despite these impressive advancements, the essential challenge also remains: current techniques lack the ability to understand and generate music on a cognitive level.
+This challenge gives rise to two key problems: 1) current computational model do not have the real ability of music perception and understanding, meaning they cannot interpret or comprehend music in the way humans do, 2) results of music learning and generating consequently fail to capture the depth, nuance, and creativity process inherent to human composers, finally limiting the consistency and musicality of generated results.